sookinoby/generative-models/README.md

 errD_real = loss(output, real_label)
 ```

-The random noise z is passed to the generator network to produce a random image.
-This image is then passed to the discriminator to classify it as real (1) or fake(0) - producing a loss, errD_fake.
+In the next step, a random noise z is passed to the generator network to produce a random image.
+This image is then passed to the discriminator to classify it as real (1) or fake(0), thereby  producing a loss, errD_fake.

  ```python
 #train with fake image, see what the discriminator predicts